AKSA-1/portfolio/README.md

-# Aditya Kumar Singh - Ethical Hacker Portfolio
+# Aditya Kumar Singh Portfolio

 This repository contains the source code for a professional and interactive portfolio website showcasing the skills, projects, and achievements of Aditya Kumar Singh, an ethical hacker and cybersecurity specialist.